enonic/starter-typescript/README.md

 ### 1.0.1

-* Include examples for layout
+* Include examples for layout and part
 * Extend the Controller definition
 * Add type definitions (request, etc)